Blog

-In this article, we will discuss TPN side effects and complications in detail and how to minimize them.
+In this article, we will explore total parenteral nutrition’s side effects in detail and discuss ways on how to minimize them.

 Side Effects of Total Parenteral Nutrition – Are They Serious?

-All side effects related to IV injections, such as TPN, can be serious and require immediate medical attention, regardless of whether they are common or rare.
+All adverse effects of IV injections, such as TPN, can be serious and require immediate medical attention, regardless of whether they are common or rare.
 This is because the medication goes directly into the bloodstream, and even minor problems can be life-threatening.

-TPN has a high sugar content, which is a perfect growth environment for bacteria.
-Hence, if the solution, tubing, or dressing gets contaminated or mishandled during or before administration, it can lead to bloodstream infection.
-Infections can cause fever, chills, increased blood glucose levels, or a high WBC count.
+TPN has a high sugar content, making it the perfect growth environment for bacteria.
+Hence, if the solution, tubing, or dressing gets contaminated or mishandled during or before administration, it can lead to bloodstream infections.

-The side effects or complications of TPN can be divided into three categories:
+TPN’s side effects and complications can be divided into three categories based on their origin and impact on health:

 • Catheter-related problems (problems at the injection site)